status-im/help.status.im/docs/en/getting-started/run-the-status-app-for-the-first-time.md

 # Run the Status app for the first time

-When you run Status for the first time, you create a new profile represented by a pair of [cryptographic keys][understand-your-status-keys-and-recovery-phrase].
-Contrary to centralized apps, Status doesn't rely on your username or email address to identify your profile but on your private and public keys.
+When you run Status for the first time, the app creates a pair of [cryptographic keys] [understand-your-status-keys-and-recovery-phrase] representing your Status identity.
+Unlike centralized apps, Status doesn't rely on your username or email address to identify your profile but on your private and public keys.

 These keys are securely stored on your device and protected by your Status password.
 To understand how these keys work and how they protect your data and privacy, check out [Understand your Status keys and recovery phrase][understand-your-status-keys-and-recovery-phrase].

-!!! tip
-    To get started, [download and install the Status app][download-status].

 ## Create a new Status profile